 National Adoption Day, occurring each November, is celebrated in the 17th Circuit with a gathering and celebration finalizing adoptions of children previously residing in foster care.
-However, an in-person celebration was not available in 2021 due to the pandemic.
-Instead, the Circuit celebrated National Adoption Month with small gifts for each family and a photo wall.

 National Adoption Day is a collective national effort to raise awareness of the estimated 100,000 children in foster care that are ready for adoption and waiting for a family.
 On this day, court staff, attorneys and social service agency professionals from all across the United States work together to finalize adoptions and celebrate all of the families participating in adoptions.
-Over the last seventeen years on National Adoption Day, a total of 392 children have been adopted into permanent loving families in Winnebago County.
+Over the last eighteen years on National Adoption Day, a total of 421 children have been adopted into permanent loving families in the 17th Circuit.